SystemsApproach/security/systems.rst

 layers, we now turn our attention to other examples of how Internet systems are secured.
-The examples are part of the overall *defense-in-depth* strategy introduced in Chapter 2; they address specific threats that remain even when mechansism like TLS and DNSSEC are deployed.
+The examples are part of the overall *defense-in-depth* strategy introduced in Chapter 2; they address specific threats—associated with specific use case—that remain even when mechansism like TLS and DNSSEC are deployed.

 The systems described in this chapter are at different layers: some are are built into applications, some run at the IP layer, and some secure network links.
-While they address different layer-specific threats, what the examples have in common is that they all leverage the same set of security builing blocks.
+But while they address different layer-specific threats, what the examples have in common is that they all leverage the same set of security builing blocks.
 Seeing how these building blocks can be assembled in different ways to build different solutions is main value of this chapter.
-To this end, the following sections focus on the use case and corresponding threat, with a brief description of how the system addresses the threat; no new algoritms or fundamental capabilities are required.
+To this end, the following sections focus on the use case and corresponding threat, with a high-level description of how the system addresses the threat; no new algoritms or fundamental capabilities are required.

-It is also noteworthy that in addition to taking avantage of existing building blocks, the example system are highly configurable.
+It is also noteworthy that in addition to taking avantage of existing building blocks, the example systems are highly configurable.
 The idea of making a security system algorithm independent is a good one, because you never know when your preferred cryptographic algorithm might be proved to be insufficiently strong for your purposes.
-It would be nice if you could quickly change to a new algorithm without having to change the rest of the system.
 Note the analogy to being able to change keys without changing the algorithm; if one of your cryptographic algorithms turns out to be flawed, it would be great if your entire security architecture didn’t need an immediate redesign.

 9.1 Pretty Good Privacy (PGP)
 -------------------------------